Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/Incident_response/preperation.md

     * Ensures that systems are patched up regularly.

 * Every computing device within an org's network can generate and store logs.
   * The challenge of aggregating the logs is addressed by using SIEM solutions, which provide a central storage and analysis platform.
     * Logs must be secured from any modification once recorded.
-    * Additionally, as a CSIRT team member, you should be aware that the collection of logs enables the other stages of the incident response process to run as smoothly as possible.
+    * Additionally, as a CSIRT team member, you should be aware that the collection of logs enables the other stages of the IR process to run as smoothly as possible.

 * Common types of log entries to enable and monitor include:
   * Event: These logs record information about a system or network occurrence, such as login attempts, application events and network traffic.